Sustainable Agriculture Volunteer

 COVID-19 Volunteer Activities

-•1 year experience in large-scale commercial or family-run business including vegetable gardening, nursery work/management, tree planting, tree care, urban forestry, animal husbandry production
+• 1 year experience in large-scale commercial or family-run business including vegetable gardening, nursery work/management, tree planting, tree care, urban forestry, soil science, agribusiness, animal husbandry production

 Required Language Skills